-In case you missed it: the Department of Justice just released an updated version of their Evaluation of Corporate Compliance Programs document.
-It’s an update to the 2017 document that we roadmapped for you over here (more on that in a sec).
+In case you missed it: the Department of Justice just released their 2019 update to their Evaluation of Corporate Compliance Programs document.
+It’s an update to the 2017 document that we previously roadmapped for you.
+[2020 update: the DOJ has updated their document again—find out what we have to say about it here.]

 Not familiar with it?
 If you’re subject to US jurisdiction, or a US prosecutor attempting to exercise jurisdiction over you—so, like, you’re on Earth—you should be.
 It’s intended to assist prosecutors in deciding whether your compliance program was effective or not.